anki-code/xontrib-rc-awesome/README.md

 ### First of all

-Learn about xonsh run control files in official docs - [Run Control File](https://xon.sh/xonshrc.html).
+Learn about xonsh run control (RC) files in official docs - [Run Control File](https://xon.sh/xonshrc.html).
+You should know about what RC files are used in interactive and non-interactive sessions.

 ### Use cases